Longtime municipal officials stepping down

 Greenwood Village councilmember serving from 1999-2007 and 2017-2025

-Anne Ingebresten previously served on city council from 1999-2007.
+Anne Ingebresten served on Greenwood Village City Council from 1999-2007.
 She was elected to serve again in 2017 and was reelected in 2019, 2021, and 2023.
-Her current term expires in November.
-She served on the Greenwood Village Planning and Zoning Commission from 1997-1999.
+Ingebresten served on the Greenwood Village Planning and Zoning Commission from 1997-1999.
 In 1999, she was elected to the city council and served until 2007.
-She came back onto the city council in 2017 and is now serving a second term.
-She has served on the University of Denver's Athletic Hall of Fame Selection Committee and has volunteered in local schools through the Catholic Charities Seeds of Hope Program.
+She has served on the University of Denver's Athletic Hall of Fame Selection Committee and volunteered in local schools through the Catholic Charities Seeds of Hope Program.

 Dave KerberDave Kerber